 - 1 tablespoon low-sodium soy sauce

-- 4-8 slices of pineapple, fresh or canned
+- 4-8 slices pineapple, fresh or canned

 - 1 medium red bell pepper, de-seeded and cut into rings

-- 4 buns of your choice
+- 4 buns of your choice, whole wheat, potato, brioche, or sourdough

 - Lettuce leaves